ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 The secret key required for this procedure is stored in a shielded location that only allows access to that key, if a specific operational state of the system is met.
 The trust with respect to this origination is based on a root of trust for reporting.

-## RATS Roles
+## RATS Information Flows

-There are six roles defined in the RATS architecture. i{{figalllevels}} provides a simplified overview of the roles defined in this section.
+There are six roles defined in the RATS architecture. i{{figalllevels}} provides a simplified overview of the RATS Roles defined above, illustrating a general Interconnect in the center that facilitates all RATS Interactions.

 {:rats: artwork-align="center"}